gileanu/E-commerce-Admin/README.md

 _Note: This tutorial being a few months old, there were a couple of things that I had to make work with the current versions of Next.js and other dependencies used to develop this project._

+_Note: Later versions of this project will use built-in Auth it's own CMS._

 ## Stack:

 - Next.js 14.1 with App Router